-As of Term 2 2024, students will not be permitted to use any personal digital device at any time during the school day.
+As of Term 2 2024, students are not permitted to use any personal digital device at any time during the school day.

 Classroom Behaviour Code

 Since you are at school to learn, staff and students have agreed to the following classroom behaviour code for students at Papakura High School.